To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in May 2021.

 The right time to charge premium prices

 This post isn’t meant to discourage you from charging premium pricing.
-Just the opposite!
+My goal is just the opposite.

 Charging premium prices is a natural part of scaling your business, and more than anything, I want you to be successful when you make the jump.

 If you can confidently say that you don’t make any of the mistakes listed above, please please please, raise your rates ASAP.
-(Here’s how to tell your clients you’re doing so.
-And here’s how to double your rates with integrity.)
+(Here’s how to tell your clients you’re doing so.)

 However, if you’re just starting out, I hope it relieves you to know that you don’t have to charge premium prices right now, no matter what the other business coaches are telling you.